 Communication is key in every organization, but you say that communicating with existing franchisees is really important.
 Why?

-My podner on today’s show is Ms. Angela Angela Coté of Cultivate Advisors, and she is going to visit with us about Franchisee Compliance, or as she likes to call it, franchisee success.
+Angela Angela Coté of Cultivate Advisors, talks about Franchisee Compliance, or as she likes to call it, franchisee success.
+This is all about how to keep the franchisees operating under the franchise system standards.

 Angela cut her teeth really early on in the world of franchising as the daughter of Max Voisin, founder of M&M Food Market.
 If you are listening from the U.S., you may not have heard of M&M but if you are from Canada, with about 500 locations in its prime, M&M Food Market is a BIG deal.
 She worked on both sides as both the franchisor and as a franchisee running three locations of her own.